org-roam/org-roam-bibtex/README.md

          :unnarrowed t)))
 ```

-2. If the value is a list of strings they are also treated as bibtex field names.
+2. If the value is a list of strings they are also treated as BibTeX field names.
 The respective prompts will be preformatted.

 ```el
 (setq org-roam-bibtex-preformat-keywords ’("=key=" "title"))